-However, if someone important dies or you have a desperate need because of a difficult, unusual circumstance and I can help – call me anytime.
+However, if someone important dies or has a desperate need because of a difficult, unusual circumstance and I can help – call me anytime.
 I want to be there because I care.

 30 – Let’s work together for your child’s good.

 You’re the parent, not their BFF.
 I’m not their BFF or their parent; I’m a teacher.
-We’re better off when we each do our job to the best of our ability.
+So we’re better off when we each do our job to the best of our ability.

 31 – Let’s respect each other because we are both important parts of your child’s life.

 I’m not a very good replacement parent.
-I don’t expect you to be a very good replacement teacher.
+I don’t expect you to be a perfect replacement teacher.
 Let’s both do our part because we want to do right by your kids.

 32 – Let’s enjoy the journey and celebrate our wins.